 - Mats: The most popular length for a studio mat is 68”.
 For studio classes, both the club mat or the hanging club mat are great choices.
-If you want to supply mats specifically for yoga classes, our Premium Sticky Yoga Mats are the perfect size, texture, and price point.
+If you want to supply mats specifically for yoga classes, our Manduka line has the perfect options.

 - Cardio Barbell Sets / Weighted Bars: Many people prefer a cardio barbell set because it provides the ability to build the bar to an individual’s custom weight choice.
 It is also easy to change the weight of a cardio barbell to adjust for different exercises.
 The weight plates can also function as free weights.
 Our Cardio Pump Set is the most popular because of the grip “cutouts” in the plates as well as the beveled edge of the plate, keeps it from rolling away when not in use.

 Weighted bars take up less space, but you lose the ability to customize the weight choice.
 Weighted bars also increase in circumference with the weight – heavier bars 15 lbs. and up are harder to hold on to due to the wide grip.
 Some people prefer weighted bars because it cuts down on the amount of equipment that must be carried back and forth to a station.
 Two bars (one light-moderate, one moderate-heavy) takes up less space on the floor than a cardio barbell set and a variety of weight plates.

 Trust us, equipping training spaces is our specialty.
 We share in your excitement of opening or renovating a new training space.
 We have so much to choose from, far more than can be mentioned here, so feel free to browse the website or give us a call.
 We would love to talk with you about how to make the most out of your training zones!